AI-sandbox/gnomix/README.md

 <!-- <img align="right" src="doc/fig/gnomix_diagram.png" width=54% height=54% >
  -->

-This repository includes a python implementation of Gnomix, a fast, scalable, and accurate local ancestry method.
+This repository includes a python implementation of G-Nomix, a fast, scalable, and accurate local ancestry method.

-Gnomix can be used in two ways:
+G-Nomix can be used in two ways:

 - training a model from scratch using reference training data or
-- loading a pre-trained Gnomix model (see **Pre-Trained Models** below)
+- loading a pre-trained G-Nomix model (see **Pre-Trained Models** below)

 In both cases the models are used to infer local ancestry for provided query data.